Five places bearing the brunt of the climate crisis

 Millions of Somalis may be at risk of famine in the coming months if world leaders do not adequately fund the humanitarian operations desperately needed in the country.
 But Somalia is not the only country in the region dealing with increasingly severe climate disasters.

-Pakistan’s floods have disrupted the lives of 33 million people, more than the population of Texas.
+Pakistan’s floods have disrupted the lives of 33 million people (three times the population of Belgium).
 The waters have killed over 1,400, and destroyed 3.6 million acres of crops.
 These numbers could rise as more heavy rain is expected during the country’s monsoon season.

 Pakistan bears little responsibility for the growing climate crisis.
-Although 2.68 percent of the world’s population calls Pakistan home, the country is responsible for just 0.6 percent of global CO2 emissions.
+Although 2.68% of the world’s population calls Pakistan home, the country is responsible for just 0.6% of global CO2 emissions.

 This cycle of droughts and flash flooding is likely to continue in Afghanistan.
 As one of the countries most in need of humanitarian aid, Afghanistan lacks the resources to respond to climate-induced disasters.
 And like the other nations listed here, the country has contributed very little to the world’s changing climate.
-Afghanistan is home to 0.49 percent of the world’s population but emits only 0.03 percent of global CO2.
+Afghanistan is home to 0.49% of the world’s population but emits only 0.03% of global CO2.

-In 2020, the most active Atlantic hurricane season on record displaced nearly one million Hondurans, almost 10 percent of the country’s population.
+In 2020, the most active Atlantic hurricane season on record displaced nearly one million Hondurans, almost 10% of the country’s population.
 Prolonged droughts have also disrupted farming and agricultural production, leading to high levels of food insecurity.
-Most recently, the country has been hit by heavy rains that caused the homes of at least 200 families to collapse.

-In 2020, over 50 percent of the country’s population could not afford a healthy diet.
+In 2020, over 50% of the country’s population could not afford a healthy diet.
 By 2021, 3.3 million Hondurans were facing crisis levels of food insecurity.

 The reverberations of economic disruption caused by climate change can be complex.
 Take, for example, the experience of small-business owner Aracely, 50, who oversaw the harvesting of coffee beans at a field in her community.
 When hurricanes Eta and Iota hit, the town lost its primary source of income.